DrewWing/EDrewcatedGuesser/docs/Conventions.md

 #### Comments
-Comments should be capitalized properly and have a space between the # and the comment.\
+Comments should be capitalized properly and have a space between the # and the comment. \
 Example:
 ```python
 # Add the timestamp to the begining of the data
 data_to_push = add_timestamp(data_to_push)
 ```
 Exceptions are TODOs.
-Comments that are to-do should start with ```TODO: ``` immediately after the # sign.
+Comments that are to-do should start with `#TODO: `(note the lack of space after `#`).

 ## PowerShell Code